Haripriya Banoth: Career

-Hari Singh was an active member of the Telugu Desam Party (TDP) which influenced Haripriya to join the politics.
+Hari priya was an active member of the Telugu Desam Party (TDP) which influenced Haripriya to join the politics.
 For the 2014 Andhra Pradesh Legislative Assembly election, the TDP chief N. Chandrababu Naidu nominated Haripriya Banoth to represent the Yellandu constituency from TDP as the party felt that an educated person would have a better chance at winning the seat.
 However, she was defeated by the Indian National Congress (INC) candidate Kanakaiah Koram by a margin of 11,507 votes.

 In 2017, following the statehood of Telangana, Banoth joined Indian National Congress in the hope of contesting from the party.
 In the 2018 Telangana Legislative Assembly election, Banoth was elected as a Member of the Legislative Assembly (MLA) from Yellandu by narrowly defeating the incumbent Kanakaiah Koram of the Telangana Rashtra Samithi (TRS) with a margin of 2,887 votes.
 Elected at the age of 33, Banoth became the youngest MLA in the Telangana Legislative Assembly.

 In February 2019, Banoth carried out a hunger strike for 36 hours demanding the establishment of steel plant in Bayyaram.
 In March 2019, she joined the Telangana Rashtra Samithi citing "the interest of her constituency's development" as the reason.
-But she lost the 2019 Assembly election to Koram Kanakaiah of Indian National Congress by a margin of 57,309 votes.
+But she lost the 2023 Assembly election to Koram Kanakaiah of Indian National Congress by a margin of 57,309 votes.